 - 1. Ask the client where they were born, when they came to the United States, current immigration status and for how long (permanent resident, non-immigrant visa, visa overstay, illegal entry etc.) - 2.
 Research the exact consequences of any course of action, including plea v. trial.
 Use the following appendix as a starting point.
 Excellent research reference guides include Kurzban's Immigration Law Sourcebook and Norton Tooby's Immigration Consequences Manual. - 3.
 Consult with an immigration attorney to confirm your research and advice.
 A national database for this information can be found at www.immigrantjustice.org.
 A free service is also available through the Defenders Initiative by phone at (312) 660-1610, by email at defend@heartlandalliance.org, or through the online inquiry submission form. - 4.
 Advise your client as to the immigration consequences of any course of action.

 Memorialize your advice in writing with a copy for your client and your file.
 I cannot emphasize enough how critical this last step is so that the client has it in writing and you have it memorialized for future reference.

-Selected RI Statutes and Immigration Consequences
+RI Criminal Statutes: Elements, Penalties and Immigration Consequences

-This is a list of selected Rhode Island criminal statutes and their probable immigration consequences.
-I use the term probable because there is very little BIA or 1st Circuit case law concerning these statutes, only the practical experiences from experienced immigration attorneys at the Boston Immigration Court.
+This is a list of the most frequently encountered Rhode Island criminal statutes.
+Each statute includes a summary of the elements, penalties and potential immigration consequences.
+I use the term potential because there is very little federal case law concerning the immigration consequences of Rhode Island convictions.
+Instead, it is the practical experiences from experienced immigration attorneys at the Boston Immigration Court as to what crimes and sentences are likely to trigger removal.
 Please note that immigration consequences are complex and ever changing.
 Use this chart as a starting point but not a substitute for your own research.
-If you disagree with the analysis or become aware of a relevant new case, please contact me with this information.
+If you disagree with the analysis or become aware of a relevant new case, feel free to contact me with this information.
 Aggravated felonies should be avoided as they require automatic removal from the United States.
-A defendant may or may not be cancellation eligible for all other removable offenses - each case requires a fact-specific analysis and a consult with an immigration lawyer.
+A defendant may or may not be cancellation eligible for all other removable offenses - each case requires a fact-specific analysis with an immigration lawyer.
+Your final advice to your client should be in writing and preserved with the file.